raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 - Thanks — Andy, Toad, Vachi, Jackson, Scratchminer, and those who waited patiently!

 # Changelog

+## Version 1.0.0
+### 08.19.2025

+- First 'official' release!
+- Added ability to head to clock screen, even without internet
+- Fixed time not updating in "focus" modes
+- Fix crash if internet connection isn't properly retrieved
+- Added some leaderboards to the Catalog edition, just for fun
+- Fixed auto-refresh not working more than once at a time
+- The Fold™ can now be opened with the d-pad
+- Removed print statements

 ## Version 1.0.0b4
 ### 05.19.2025